dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 ### Add Comments in Angular App

-When comments are added, they should show up and that's great, but doesn't really demonstrate the realtime nature of our Firestore database.
+When comments are added, they should show up and that's great, but it doesn't really demonstrate the true _realtime_ nature of our Firestore database.
 We could add comments in the UI without a refresh using a traditional server and database as well, simply by updating the view.

 ![Angular form with Firebase Firestore](https://cdn.auth0.com/blog/firebase-auth0/dogs-comments-loggedin.jpg)